 The entity that is The Red Head Gallery is more than meets the eye.
 It is the embodiment of a concept as well as a physical space.
 It is a reflection of its seventeen artist-members who inspire, challenge and support one another's practices through exhibitions and exchanges that bring their work to the wider community.
 The Red Head Gallery is also a community that facilitates engagement within the visual arts, for networking, and socializing, and contributing to meaningful discourse.

-The collective has exhibited at Blink Gallery in Ottawa, at ARC Gallery in Chicago, at the Kunsthaus Santa Fe in San Miguel de Allende, Mexico, and continues to pursue additional exchanges with other galleries abroad.
+The collective has exhibited at the Hermes Gallery in Halifax, Nova Scotia, Blink Gallery in Ottawa, at ARC Gallery in Chicago, at the Kunsthaus Santa Fe in San Miguel de Allende, Mexico, and continues to pursue additional exchanges with other galleries abroad.
 The work of current and past Red Head artists can be found at the Art Gallery of Ontario, the National Gallery of Canada and in major institutions and collections across the country and around the world.

 The Red Head Gallery was established in 1990 and is Toronto’s most enduring collectively run art gallery.
 It has stood the test of time as an exhibition space as well as a collective where critically engaged, highly productive artists enjoy curatorial control over the presentation of their work.
 Over the past two decades more than 100 artists have been part of The Red Head Gallery and have produced over 200 exhibitions.